gellmr/App472.Solution/README.md

 Clean and Build the project.
 Choose Build -> Rebuild Solution

-It will produce files in the (...App472.Solution/App472.WebUI/bin) folder
+It will produce files in the `...App472.Solution/App472.WebUI/bin` folder

 Open a File Explorer window and navigate to...

-/path/to/repos/App472.Solution/App472.WebUI
+`/path/to/repos/App472.Solution/App472.WebUI`

 Note that since we have 3 projects

-	App472.Domain
+-	App472.Domain
-	App472.Tests
+-	App472.Tests
-	App472.WebUI  <--- Build this one.
-Ignore others.
+-	App472.WebUI  `<--- Build this one.
+Ignore others`

-We only need to build and deploy App472.WebUI ... because visual studio is configured with project dependencies, and it will compile the domain project, copying its dll into the App472.WebUI\bin folder as App472.Domain.dll
+We only need to build and deploy App472.WebUI ... because visual studio is configured with project dependencies, and it will compile the domain project, copying its dll into the `App472.WebUI\bin` folder as `App472.Domain.dll`

 This happens when we build the solution.

-The compiled output from App472.WebUI appears in .../App472.WebUI/bin along with a copy of any dll's from the Domain project it depends on.
+The compiled output from App472.WebUI appears in `.../App472.WebUI/bin` along with a copy of any dll's from the Domain project it depends on.

 Do not deploy App472.Tests (It is only meant to run on the local machine.)